snakemake/snakemake-executor-plugin-slurm/docs/further.md

 snakemake ... --ri
 ```

+#### Automatic Job Requeuing in SLURM

-The "requeue" option allows jobs to be resubmitted automatically if they fail or are preempted.
+SLURM offers a job requeue feature that allows jobs to be automatically resubmitted if they fail or are preempted, preserving job IDs and priorities.
+To enable this feature with Snakemake, use the `--slurm-requeue` option.
 This is similar to Snakemake's `--retries`, except a SLURM job will not be considered failed and priority may be accumulated during pending.
 This might be the default on your cluster, already.
 You can check your cluster's requeue settings with

 ```console
 scontrol show config | grep Requeue
 ```

-This requeue feature is integrated into the SLURM submission command, adding the --requeue parameter to allow requeuing after node failure or preemption using:
+If job requeuing is not enabled on your cluster, consider adding `--slurm-requeue` for your Snakemake jobs:

 ```console
 snakemake --slurm-requeue ...